inesp/inesp.github.io/_posts/2025-03-31-disagreeing-devs.md

 We are all good students.
 If individualism is highly rewarded, then can we really be blamed for being individualistic?

 ## Change?
-No thank you
+No, thank you

 The next problem is changing old ways.
-At the beginning we know nothing, but as we learn stuff, we want to keep believing this forever.
+At the beginning we know nothing, but as we learn stuff, we want to keep believing it forever.

 Once you believe something, it is hard to stop believing it.

-Let me quote some old research on opinion forming that I came across:
+Let me quote some a research paper on opinion forming that I came across:

 > The first result of our experiment is that participants exhibited a significant bias toward their own initial opinion rather than equally weighting all social information they were exposed to.
 >